-What training should be provided to PEPFAR HCW to continue to respond to HIV in the context of COVID-19?
+What training is required to prepare PEPFAR HCW to respond to HIV in the context of COVID-19?

-PEPFAR-supported HCWs should receive regular refresher training in Infection Prevention and Control (IPC) to protect themselves and PLHIV patients from COVID-19, TB and other infections.
+PEPFAR-supported HCWs should receive refresher training in Infection Prevention and Control (IPC) to protect themselves and HIV patients from COVID-19.
 While delivering HIV services, all HCWs should be equipped to provide COVID-19 risk communications to at-risk populations and PLHIV.
-As appropriate to their HIV service delivery role, HCWs should be trained to screen PLHIV and their household members for COVID-19 & TB and refer based on national guidelines.
-HCW should be provided with up-to-date in-country COVID-19 guidance and case referral information (hotlines, facilities, etc.)
+As appropriate to their HIV service delivery role, HCWs should be trained to screen PLHIV and their household members for COVID-19 & TB and refer as required for testing and treatment.
+HCW should be provided with in-country COVID guidance and case referral information (hotlines, facilities, etc.).